w23/greetsgraf/HOWTO_VIZ.md

 !['./imgs/HOWTO_05.png'](./imgs/HOWTO_05.png)

-# Exemple with sime time spend on it
+# Example with some time spent on it

 !['./imgs/greetsgraf_2021-06-13-15-32.png'](./imgs/greetsgraf_2021-06-13-15-32.png)